rxweb/rxweb/docs/reactive-form-validators/validation-decorators/longitude.md

   <li>Allow firstCountryLongitude which have proper longitude format and adding Custom Message on firstCountryLongitude.</li>
   <li>Apply longitude validation on secondCountryLongitude field based on matched condition in the form, like if the continent is 'Asia', then the secondCountryLongitude must be a longitude format (Used as a function).</li>
   <li>Apply longitude validation on thirdCountryLongitude field based on matched condition in the form, like if the continent is 'Asia', then the thirdCountryLongitude must be a longitude format (Used as a string datatype).</li>
-  <li>Apply dynamic validation, If the validation is changed based on some criteria in the application.</li>
+  <li>Apply longitude validation dynamically based on server rules.</li>
 </ol>
 Let's see how longitude decorator fulfil the need.